Pitchkit

 Then build the deck (if you even need to)

-Only after your pitch narrative is clear should you start building a deck - if you need one!
+Only after your pitch narrative is clear should you start building a deck (if you need one!).
 Use your written answers as the content.
 Each slide corresponds to one of the 13 sections.
 Cut anything that’s there “just because.”

 A few simple rules for the deck:

-• Keep it short: 10–13 slides max
+• Keep it short: 10 to 13 slides max

 • One message per slide